The course is made up of:

 Candidates submit two pieces of course-work comprising one research paper review and project work, the latter being either a single long, two-term project or two short one-term projects.
-There are four written 3 hour examination papers.
-On each of these four papers candidates answer 3 questions, not choosing more than two questions from any one Section (module).
+Students take four written 3 hour examination papers, one per module.
+On each of these four papers candidates answer 3 questions from a choice of six.

 How to apply

 Details on how to apply will be made available in Lent Term.
 Please note that we no longer hold interviews.